How to Easily Take and Submit Your Meter Reading

 - Write down the five numbers from the dials

 - Remember that if it the dial is in between numbers, always report the lower number.

-Digital electric meter (gas)
+Digital metric meter

 - You can ignore the other three, which may be displayed in red.